Mauritian cuisine: Sino-Mauritian cuisine

 Furthermore, Chinese and other Asian restaurants are present all around the island, and offer a variety of chicken, squid, beef and fish dishes, most typically prepared in black bean sauce or oyster sauce.
 Mauritian families often consider a dinner at an Asian restaurant as a treat.
-Delicacies such as shark fin soup and abalone soup can only be found in specialized Chinese restaurants.

 Indo-Mauritian cuisine

 Following the abolition of slavery, Indian workers who migrated to Mauritius during the 19th century brought their cuisine with them.
-Those indentured labourers came from different parts of India, each with their own culinary tradition, depending on the region.
+These indentured labourers came from different parts of India with varying culinary traditions.
 Traces of both northern and southern Indian cuisine can be found in Mauritius.
-As they are the majority population in Mauritius, they are largely contributed for making rice the staple dish.
-Dholl-puri and roti which are Indian-origins delicacies have become a common popular form of food for all Mauritians regardless of ethnicities.
+As they are the largest ethnic group in Mauritius, they are largely credited for making flour and rice the staple dish of the island.

-Indo-Mauritian cuisine used common ingredients, such as dals (i.e. yellow-split peas), vegetables, beans, and pickles to accompany the dishes.
-It also uses extensive amount of spices; common spices include: saffron, cinnamon, cardamon, and cloves.
+Indo-Mauritian cuisine uses common ingredients, such as dals, to accompany the dishes, and an extensive array of spices such as saffron, cinnamon, cardamon, and cloves.

 Mauritian Creole cuisine

-The creole cuisine is eaten by most Mauritians and has its influences from African, Indian, and French cuisine.
-Mauritian Creole dishes typically involves the consumption of seafood, fresh vegetables, pulses, beans, and corn.
+Mauritian Creole dishes typically contain seafood, pulses, beans, corn and tapioca.

-Mauritian food and drink industry
+Beverage industry in Mauritius

 Rum industry

-During the French and English administration, sugar production was fully exploited, considerably contributing to the economic development of the island.

 François Mahé de Labourdonnais was the first person to support the development of rum industry in Mauritius.
 When Mauritius became a British colony, the plantation economy was mainly sugar cane.
-It was Dr. Pierre Charles François Harel who in 1850s initially proposed the concept of local distillation of rum in Mauritius.
+It was Dr. Pierre Charles François Harel who in the 1850s initially proposed the concept of local distillation of rum in Mauritius.
 Mauritius today houses four distilleries (Grays, Medine, Chamarel and St Aubin) and is in the process of opening an additional three.